+Translated with www.DeepL.com/Translator (free version)

-To the despair and "sleepless nights" that writers of this chapter had suffered after acquiring a clone tester without any AVR experience, and wanting to "teach" the German language to spare other colleagues written this chapter.
-The experiences gained here should help other "willing" inexperienced SUCCESSFUL to program your tester.
-This opportunity is used, the author and developer of the transistor tester Karl-Heinz Kübbeler see [3] thank for his dedication and patience, because the following pages would never have been written without his help.
-Thus the translate the firmware and burn into the MCU succeeds and at the same time
+In order to spare other colleagues the despair and "sleepless nights" that the author of this chapter suffered after he had acquired a clone tester without any AVR experience and wanted to "teach" it the German language, this chapter was written.
+The experience gained here should help other "willing" inexperienced ones, SUCCESSFULLY program their tester.

+This opportunity is used to thank the author and developer of the Transistortester Karl-Heinz Kübbeler see [3] for his commitment and patience, because the following pages would never have been created without his help.

-"the wheel would not have to be reinvented", became part of the following pages from the Description of the transistor tester taken from Karl-Heinz Kübbeler see [3].
+So that the translating of the firmware and burning into the MCU succeeds and at the same time ..., the wheel would not have to be reinvented", a part of the following pages was taken from the Description of the Transistor Tester by Karl-Heinz Kübbeler see [3].